 Why cremation?
 Some people like the idea of a simple funeral process; others prefer cremation to the decomposition process that occurs in a burial.
 For others, it’s cost; a cremation is often – but not always – less expensive than a funeral and burial in a traditional casket.

-For a whatever reason, cremation has been growing in popularity over the past 10 years or so.
-Even as late as 1998, the cremation rate in the United States was just 28 percent.
-Today, the number of cremations has surpassed burials, and by 2030, the cremation rate is expected to be over 70 percent.
-New Hampshire is among the top 10 states when it comes to cremation at almost 72 percent.
+For a whatever reason, cremation has been growing in popularity in recent years.
+By 2030, the cremation rate is expected to be over 70 percent versus burial.
+New Hampshire is among the top states when it comes to cremation at almost 72 percent.

 A few – such as Orthodox Jews and Muslims, Eastern Orthodox and some Fundamentalist Christians – don’t, but most others do.
 Most Protestant churches accepted cremation in the early 1900s, while the Catholic ban on cremation was lifted by the Pope in 1963.

-You may have heard horror stories about the cremains of loved ones being mixed up with the cremains of other people, but that won’t happen.
+You may have heard horror stories about the cremated remains of loved ones being mixed up with the cremated remains of other people, but that won’t happen.
 Not only is it illegal put more than one body in the cremation chamber, most aren’t big enough to fit more than one.
-Our 10-Step Cremation Process ensures human error is minimized and that the cremains you receive are the correct ones.
-However, if you would like your cremains to be mixed with those of a loved one, you can get a companion urn created for that
+Our 10-Step Cremation Process ensures human error is minimized and that the cremated remains you receive are the correct ones.
+However, if you would like your cremated remains to be mixed with those of a loved one, you can get a companion urn created for that